 - Canoeing, kayaking and fishing opportunities

 - Connects to Abbots Creek Trail, Buffalo Road Aquatic Park, Anderson Point Park, Milburnie Dam

 - Jurisdictional connections to Wake Forest, Knightdale and Johnston County

-A section of the Neuse River Greenway Trail near Horseshoe Farm Park is still under construction.
+The last remaining section (Riverbend) of the Neuse River Greenway Trail is now open.